Skip to main content

 Lesley Rudy headshot

 Lesley joined Ontario Nature in 2022.
 She holds a B.Sc. in Biology from the University of Guelph, a diploma in Ecosystem Management from Fleming College and an M.Sc. in Biology from Queen’s University.
 She has diverse work experience including roles with government and not-for-profits in stewardship, conservation and granting.
-Lesley has owned and operated a gardening business for 8 years.
-She has been working on conservation and research of turtles in Kingston and area for the last 5 years.
-She is a member of several Kingston and area nature groups.
-She enjoys running, cycling, swimming, camping, hiking and gardening.
+She has been active in a turtle conservation and research project in Kingston and area since 2016.
+She is a member of Kingston area nature groups and enjoys running, cycling, swimming, camping, hiking and gardening.

 Noah has worked for Ontario Nature since 2011.
 He supports Ontario Nature’s communications team with web design, programming, outreach, photo research and day-to-day operations.
 He has earned certification in non-profit and voluntary sector management from Toronto Metropolitan University.
 Noah obtained a B.A. from the University of Guelph and refined his craft at The Western Academy of Photography.
-Noah is the author of Ontario Wildlife Photography published by Dundurn Press, a regular contributor to ON Nature magazine, a nature photographer, an accomplished naturalist, a Quetico Foundation trustee and loves the great outdoors.
+Noah is the author of Ontario Wildlife Photography published by Dundurn Press, a regular contributor to ON Nature magazine, a nature photographer and an accomplished naturalist.
+Noah is a philanthropist, an environmentalist, also a jogger, a self-taught saxophonist and loves the great outdoors.

 Membership and Development